 Moderator: Welcome, students, faculty, and staff of the Floating University.
 We have some very special guests with us today for this important conversation.
 As many of you know, the council of Heart has been moving further and further away from the principles set into place by Hen March and the First Congress all those years ago.
 From the increase in propaganda, to the expanded role of the guard corps, to the ongoing saber rattling between districts—our society would be nigh-unrecognizable to March, were she still with us today.
 We are here today to discuss what artists can do in response to this reality.
 Allow me to introduce our panel.

-EDIT (8/5/19): This was originally posted in 2017 and was focused on Charlottesville, but I’ve since added even more resources to this list, and broadened the scope to disrupting and dismantling white supremacy in general.
-That’s work that has to happen early, and teachers can play an important role.
+EDIT: This was originally posted in 2017 and was focused on Charlottesville, but I’ve since added more resources to the list, and broadened the scope to disrupting and dismantling white supremacy in general.
+My hope is that it can be useful to teachers, but also anyone looking to do this work.

 There are a million other articles and resources I could share here, but from personal experience: this one has been really useful.
 It’s a Time Magazine feature looking at the literal faces of the people in positions of power in the US; great tool for conceptualizing white supremacy not just as “bad white people doing bad things,” but as a larger system of domination.
 Especially for students who bring up the “but white men are the NEW oppressed minority” talking point.

-This is a list of poems that might be useful for educators looking for artistic work that can prompt some critical thinking about hate, white supremacy, and the recent events in Charlottesville.
+This is a list of poems that might be useful for educators looking for artistic work that can prompt some critical thinking about white supremacy.

 I’m also thinking about this list in terms of what work needs to be done in educational spaces.
 Understanding the motivations of– and contextual factors that cultivate– white supremacists is one angle, but so is making connections between the explicit hate espoused by neo-nazis and the more subtle, implicit ways that white supremacist ideology pops up in everyday life.
 I think these poems, in different ways, explore those connections.
 Maybe we shouldn’t need personal, human stories to create empathy, to illuminate that other human beings matter.
 But they can be tools for that, when it’s called for.
 These poems also use metaphor, symbolism, narrative, and other tools to push the listener beyond the notion that racism is just “people being mean to each other because they’re different.”